MingyiZhang/embedded-debezium-vertx-rxjava/README.md

   ```

 ## Run in Intellij
 In `MainVerticle`, run the main function.
-You need to configure to choose `conf-postgres.json` or `conf-mysql.json`.
+You need to configure to choose `conf-postgres.json` or
+`conf-mysql.json` as the argument.

 > TODO: Need to figure out how to parse config